kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

    different IP families. e.g `--service-cluster-ip-range=<ipv4-cidr>,<ipv6-cidr>` or
    `--service-cluster-ip-range=<ipv6-cidr>,<ipv4-cidr>`.
 Attempting to
-   configure a cluster with two similar CIDRs will generate failures during startup.
+   configure a cluster with two CIDRs of the same family will generate failures during startup.
-3. It is possible to have a `partially-dual-stack` cluster, with dual-stack pod networking but only a single service CIDR.
+3. It is possible to have a "partially-dual-stack" cluster, with dual-stack pod networking but only a single service CIDR.
 This means that pods in the cluster will be able to send and receive traffic on both IP families, but services which use the `clusterIP` or `ClusterIPs` field will only be able